killi1812/Roomie/readme.md

 # Roomko

-This is an room chat app that allows you to chat w ppl in a chat room and to join chat rooms
+## Roomko authentication services

+Roomko authentication services is a microservice that provides authentication services for Roomko chat application.

 ### Features

+- [x] Login
+- [x] Register
-- [ ] Login
+- [ ] Forgot Password
-- [ ] Register
+- [ ] Email verification
-- [ ] Create a chat room
+- [ ] Migrate to MongoDB (There seems to be no relations)
-- [ ] Join a room
+- [ ] Create Simple UI for Login and Register
-- [ ] Send message
+- [ ] Create Simple UI for Forgot Password
-- [ ] Direct message
+- [ ] Change Username, Password, Email